 IIRP students seek to positively influence their organizations and communities whatever their job role.
 Many already have advanced degrees, but they come to the Graduate School to learn more and establish themselves in a field that didn’t exist when they were first studying.

 Easy to get started – from Canada …

 The IIRP is based in Bethlehem, Pennsylvania, U.S.A., but students may complete their Graduate Certificate or Master of Science without ever stepping foot on our main campus.

 IIRP faculty are the world’s leading experts in the ideas and competencies they teach.
 They’ll help you tailor your studies and facilitate meaningful online engagement with fellow students from around the world.

 If you have a bachelor’s degree or the equivalent, you can begin taking graduate courses at the IIRP today.
-(Educations earned outside of the U.S. must be evaluated by the World Education Services (WES) to determine whether the student meets the educational requirements.)
+(Educations earned outside of the U.S. must be evaluated by National Association of Credential Evaluation Services (NACES) to determine whether the student meets the educational requirements.)